 Consultation and Engagement

-Involving local patients, members of the public, carers and patient representative groups is important to the CCG so that we can be assured of commissioning the best possible services that meet the needs of local patients and that represent the best possible value for money.
+Involving local patients, members of the public, carers and patient representative groups is important so that we can be assured that we are commissioning the best possible services that meet the needs of local patients and represent the best possible value for money.

 What is engagement?

-Engagement describes the continuing and on-going process of developing relationships and partnerships so that the voice of local people and partners is heard and that our plans are shared at the earliest possible stages.
-Examples of this type of engagement would include our various methods of connecting with patient representatives in our Patient Groups section of this website.
+Engagement describes the continuing and ongoing process of developing relationships and partnerships so that the voice of local people and partners is heard and that our plans are shared at the earliest possible stages.
+Examples of this type of engagement would include our various methods of connecting with patients and local people, such as our Patient and Public Involvement Groups.

 It also describes activity that happens early on in an involvement process, including holding extensive discussions with a wide range of people to develop a robust case for change.